DenSinH/CyBoy/README.md

 I could have optimized it more, especially the TIMA register, but I got higher framerates than I expected already, so I didn't mind too much.
 To edit the controls, take a look at `src/CyBoy.pyx` in the function `spawn_frontend`.
 Also supports controllers through SDL2.

 It was very fun to figure out what Cython is like, and to know how to link C/C++ to python with it.

+To run the emulator, I created a virtual python 3.9 environment, and installed Cython on it.
+Then `run.bat` would setup the cython extension, and `main.py` would import it and run it.
+To run it yourself, simply install the Cython module, and run the commands similar to those in `run.bat`.
+It will generate `.cpp` and `.pyd` files (in place) that python can import. `main.py` will load the ROM you tell it to, and start the emulator.